 Exhibition

-Graphic design experienced a radical renewal between the World Wars, when Constructivism, the New Typography, and photography dominated the visual language of the avant-garde.
-Works by artists such as El Lissitzky and Jan Tschichold still inspire us today.
+Between the World Wars, graphic design underwent a radical transformation.
+Constructivism, the New Typography, and photography defined the visual language of the avant-garde.
+Their works—such as those by El Lissitzky and Jan Tschichold—continue to inspire to this day.

 Avant-garde applied art in the interwar period was dominated by graphic design, photography, and typography.
 Progressive art movements left an indelible mark on the emerging modern mass media.
 Graphic design became a mirror of sociopolitical utopias and formal innovation.
 This called for new ways of seeing!